Potential Client: American University Center for Teaching, Research and Learning (CTRL)

 • The international students want to reach out to people, however, they are afraid to make the first step.
 They will hope those connections develop naturally, but will never step out of their comfort zone like they originally wanted.

+There’re too many barriers to reach out to international students before college.
+And it takes time for them to learn and adapt their behavior to embrace the new culture.
+Good communication requires mutual understanding.
+According to our background research, there’re local communities who don’t understand the struggles that international students face which could lead to failure in communication.
+Therefore, I formed my second hypothesis.
 If all of the different stakeholders on campus can understand the journey that all of the international students from Asia are going through, and have that knowledge in mind when interacting with them, it will make the transition easier for those international students.

 Meet James (詹姆斯) from the U.S.